Intelligent-CAT-Lab/AlphaTrans/README.md

 This command will download the original snapshots of all java subjects we used in this work from GitHub.
 It then builds these projects to make sure we can successfully build these projects and finally create their CodeQL databases.
 Please make sure [CodeQL](https://codeql.github.com/) is installed on your machine.

-### Installing Graal
+### 4. Installing GraalVM
 For running graal-based scripts, both GraalVM and its python component must be installed on the system.
-The recommended version of the GraalVM JDK is 17.0.8.
+The recommended version of the GraalVM JDK is 21.0.3.
 Please run the following command to install graal.
 ```
 bash setup.sh install_graal
 ```
 > [!NOTE]
 > The script uses SDKMAN! to install GraalVM and set the $JAVA_HOME variable automatically.
-If $JAVA_HOME is still not set, restart the terminal or switch to the GraalVM JDK by running `sdk use java 17.0.8-graal` after installation.
+If $JAVA_HOME is still not set, restart the terminal or switch to the GraalVM JDK by running `sdk use java 21.0.3-graal` after installation.

 To verify that GraalVM is installed correctly, run:
 ```bash